 Marika Lángos Sütője

-Part of the fun of eating at Marika Lángos Sütője is to observe the peculiar teamwork between Marika and Csaba.
-They command each another with brusque, half-uttered words—sure sign of a decades-long marriage.
+Part of the fun of coming here is to observe the peculiar teamwork between Marika and Csaba, who command each other with brusque, half-uttered words — sure sign of a decades-long marriage.